 If you don’t have a router that supports guest access, another secure solution is to invest in a second router.

 The internet would connect to router #1, and your neighbor would connect to router #1.

 Router #2 would be connected to the LAN side of router #1, and all of your computers would be connected to router #2.
-Router #2 maintains our un-trusted/trusted demarcation, in which all of your computers can remain on a trusted local network and everything that is untrusted (including both your neighbor and the internet at large) are on the other side of that router.
+Router #2 maintains our un-trusted/trusted demarcation, in which all of your computers remain on a trusted local network, and everything untrusted (including both your neighbor and the internet at large) are on the other side of that router.